palewire/django-autoarchive/README.md

 $ python manage.py migrate
 ```

-Choose a Django model you'd like to being archiving.
+Choose a Django model you'd like to begin archiving.
 Have it inherit from this app's base `AutoArchiveModel`.
-Here's an example.
+Here's an example:

 ```python
 # -*- coding: utf-8 -*-